While the extensive uses of blockchain are still being understood, implications must be reasoned through a conscientious appreciation of reality

 Assistance in physically catching violators is not presently thought of as within the blockchain's realm.
 Not least of which when something has been 'stolen' this indicates that the thief would logically not advertise nor register possession in any mainstream manner.
 Black markets are different to Ebay or Amazon

-The aforementioned number of Interpol registered stolen works also does not constitute even a fractional percentage of total art sales and ownership across almost any time chosen scale chosen throughout the preceding decades
+The aforementioned number of Interpol registered stolen works also does not constitute even a fractional percentage of total art sales and ownership across almost any time scale chosen through out the preceding decades

 Likewise the majority of photographers who had each of their works stolen 'hundreds of times' in 2016 would need to successfully prosecute violators proved to be in possession of their work.
 Then it is only the violators who have further been proved to be using this work for profit who may be liable.
 On or off a blockchain the massive task in identification of violators, requirements of issuing warning communications or following appropriate protocols and then regional legislation dictating subsequent actions all compound as equating to a costly undertaking reaping almost imperceptibly minimal [if any] returns.
 Edits or adjustments to works may further preclude any automated initial identification of such violators